Laura Meneses

 Laura Meneses del Carpio (Arequipa, Peru, March 31, 1894 - Havana, Cuba, April 15, 1973) was the first Latin American in 1920 to be accepted into Radcliffe College, the women's educational institution affiliated with Harvard University.
-She earned a doctorate in natural sciences and became active in the movement for Puerto Rican secession from the United States.
+She earned a doctorate in natural sciences and became active in the movement for Puerto Rican independence from the United States.

 Biography

 Laura Meneses del Carpio was born on March 31, 1894, in the city of Arequipa, Peru, the youngest daughter of Emilia del Carpio Tupayachi and Juan Rosa Meneses del Pino, who was a colonel in the Peruvian army.

 Education

 Meneses studied natural sciences at the Universidad Nacional Mayor de San Marcos in Lima, Peru, graduating with a bachelor's degree in biology in 1913.
 In 1918, she was awarded a doctorate in natural sciences at the same university.
 She spoke Spanish and English fluently as well as two indigenous languages from South America, Quechua and Aymara.

 In 1920, on the recommendation of the family of a Peruvian composer residing in Boston, Meneses enrolled in the all-female Radcliffe College in Cambridge, Massachusetts (which today is a part of Harvard).
 While there she met her future husband, the budding attorney and Puerto Rican activist Pedro Albizu Campos.
 They married two years later.
 With her husband, she became an important activist in a popular movement seeking independence for Puerto Rico from control by the United States.
 By doing so, Menses and Albizu Campos both became targets of American officials.

 In 1937, Albizu Campos and the other Puerto Rican Nationalist leaders were sentenced to the federal penitentiary in Atlanta; he was not released for almost eleven years.
 Because her husband spent decades in detention (he spent 25 years in U.S. prisons), the couple was able to spend only 13 years together out of their 43 years of marriage.